 To help replace the affectionate behavior you’re missing, think about using an indicator, a secret symbol or something that no one else knows, but would show you he’s thinking of you.
 It sounds like of lame, and by no means will it substitute for affection, but when you’re out with friends or something, and you two have a hand signal, you’ll know that means he wishes he was holding your hand or kissing your cheek.
 Just something to think about.

 Good luck!
-And thank you for reaching out the first time.
+And thank you for reaching out.
 It shows your a good bf that you’re trying to find a way to work within this problem instead of just walk away, thinking it’s too much work.